Food FOOD AND TRAVEL Recipes

 The rich, tangy broth of this tomato citrus udon noodle soup recipe is a crowd-pleaser (and it’s super easy to make).

 If you’re looking for a hearty, warming dish that only takes a few minutes to prepare from start to finish, this zesty Tomato Citrus Udon Noodle Soup recipe is a brilliant choice.
-I love it as a quick weeknight meal when the weather is start to get a bit nippy.
+I love it as a quick weeknight meal when the weather starts to get a bit nippy.
 It’s also a fun vegetarian appetizer ahead of main dish recipes—and the variations are endless.

 The star of the show is the citrus tamari sauce though (make sure you grab a bottle for other Asian-inspired dishes as well).
 It adds so much warm, bright depth that the recipe simply cannot do without it.